 Table 7 presents three constructs: CCT, GSCM, and MBT.
 The CCT has a value of 0.018, which suggests that within this context, the influence of CCT regulations on the constructs (CSR and GSCM) is relatively low.
 CSR under CCT: The high value of 8.484 indicates a strong relationship between CCT regulations and CSR.
 This implies that organizations are significantly influenced by CCT regulations in their CSR practices.
-The value of 0.19 indicates a moderate relationship between CCT regulations also have a notable, albeit somewhat lesser, influence on GSCM practices.
+The value of 0.19 indicates a moderate relationship between CCT regulations and GSCM.
+This suggests that CCT regulations also have a notable, albeit somewhat lesser, influence on GSCM practices.
 MBT: the value of 0.045 indicates that within this context, the influence of MBT regulations on the constructs (CSR and GSCM) is moderate.